It has become a popular option for patients seeking significant weight loss in a simple procedure that requires no maintenance.

 You should make sure you get enough vitamins after your sleeve surgery.
-This is also true for gastric bypass (a few more supplements are required) and is true for adjustable gastric band patients (fewer vitamins are required).
+This is also true for gastric bypass (a few more supplements are required) and is valid for adjustable gastric band patients (fewer vitamins are needed).

-Below is a list of vitamins and protein supplements typical for patients with gastric sleeve.
+Below is a list of vitamins and protein supplements typical for patients with gastric sleeves.

-Here are some options for a good bariatric multivitamin:
+Here are some options for an excellent bariatric multivitamin:

 - Bariatric fusion

 A company now offers vitamin patches.
 These patches eliminate the need to swallow pills.
-Your new stomach / bag no longer has to process capsules.
-Simply place a patch on your skin for 8 hours a day and that’s it.
+Your new stomach/bag no longer has to process capsules.
+Place a patch on your skin for 8 hours a day, and that is it.

 A decent option for a specific non-bariatric multivitamin is the following:

-Iron : iron can be recommended.
-It is important to talk with your doctor and follow his recommendation.
+Iron: Iron can be recommended.
+It is essential to talk with your doctor and follow his recommendation.

 - Check with your surgeon when to begin iron treatment after the operation.